Ceratosphys amoena form confusa (Ribaut, 1955)

 Identification

-A full description of this species is given in Telfer, Gregory, Kime, Owen & Spelda (2015).
+A description of this species is given in Telfer, Gregory, Kime, Owen & Spelda (2015).

 Distribution and Habitat

 First recorded from Britain at Bargoed, south Wales in September 2014.
-An informal account of this species' discovery can be read here.
 Subsequently, this millipede has proved to be widespread in south Wales (Telfer, Gregory, Kime, Owen & Spelda, 2015).

 Telfer, M.G., Gregory, S.J., Kime, R.D., Owen, C. & Spelda, J. (2015) Ceratosphys amoena Ribaut, 1920 and Hylebainosoma nontronensis Mauriès & Kime, 1999 new to Britain (Diplopoda: Chordeumatida).
 Bulletin of the British Myriapod & Isopod Group 28: 15-30.